 2012 brought two anniversaries - the Queen's Diamond Jubilee saw celebrations of all sorts, although these were in general national celebrations, Guiding was involved in all of the events.
 At the Olympic Games in London, too, many Guiding members were involved as volunteers and helpers, at the games venues and in related work.
 2012 also brought the Rainbow 25th Birthday celebrations, with a special badge designed by a Rainbow, and lots of parties, gatherings, outings and special events to mark their silver jubilee.

-In 2014 the Brownies are celebrating their "Big Brownie Birthday" - celebrations including "Star Quest" and a special Challenge are available, as celebrations run from January through to August.
+In 2014 Brownies celebrated their "Big Brownie Birthday" - celebrations included "Star Quest" and a special Challenge, as celebrations ran from January through to August.
 For Thinking Day members were encouraged to put candles in their windows on Thinking Day night (although it was suggested that battery-powered candles or night lights would be safer) as was done in 1957 for the Baden-Powell centenary.